 |To remove a white background with Adobe Illustrator, use the Pen Tool to manually draw a shape around the subject of your image, then use that shape as a clipping mask for the image.|

 The following is a brief overview of the steps we’ll be taking to remove the background from your photos with Illustrator.
-For complete step-by-step instructions, please watch the video tutorial at the top of the page.
+For complete step-by-step instructions, please watch the video tutorial below.
 There’s only so much that I can convey through written text.

 - Step 1: Create a silhouette-like tracing over your subject.